 Do you know how hard it is to dive into work, trying to stay focused and give you best, while calculating in the back of your mind probability of not being paid.
 I know how desperate it feels when you realize that you can’t fire a contractor because he has your check.
 I didn’t go to school to do collections, I don’t want bounced checks, mechanic’s liens, small claims courts, lawyers.
 I want escrow where I can see the money that I’m working for and that will be released to me when I’m done.

-I want much more….and I want it now!
+I want many more….and I want it now!

 Dan Ariely, Professor of Psychology and Behavioral Economics at Duke University, writes about honesty: